efylan/rgui-mageboycolor/README.md

-# Matilda colorscheme rgui theme
+# MageBoy Color colorscheme rgui theme

 ## Installation

-1. Copy the contents of matilda-rgui folder into .../retroarch/media/rgui, or place it where you deem convenient
+1. Copy the contents of rgui-mageboycolor folder into .../retroarch/media/rgui, or place it where you deem convenient
 2. Open the retroarch main menu and go to the the ´´´Settings´´´ section.
 3. Select the theme from the ´´´User Interface > Appearance > Custom Menu Theme Preset´´´ option in settings.
 4. Select Custom on the ´´´Menu Color Theme´´´ option in the same menu.